 Trainees who are planning to undertake training in pain medicine in an overseas post are strongly advised to seek advice from their Regional Advisors in both Anaesthesia and Pain Medicine at an early stage.
 At present it is likely that overseas training would still count towards Stage 3 and Stage 3 SIA Pain Training but it is absolutely essential that:

 - a detailed logbook and portfolio is kept during the overseas period;

 - verification that the training has been completed successfully is obtained from the Head of Department in the overseas institution; and

 - certification of competency to the standard of advanced pain training is obtained from the Regional Advisor in Pain Medicine in the UK.

-Higher Pain Medicine training may be a standalone optional experience for those wanting a career as part of an acute/inpatient Pain Medicine team.
+Stage 3 Pain Medicine training may be a standalone optional experience for those wanting a career as part of an acute/inpatient Pain Medicine team.
 Trainees embarking on a Pain Medicine career with substantial commitment undertake an advanced year and usually spend this in a single tertiary pain centre, or a number of units each with differing educational opportunities.
 During this, training experience is gained in consultation skills, pain procedures and learning how to manage a clinic.

 What exposure is there to other specialties?